Things to Know

 The List of Participating Programs identifies all optometry residency sites that are registered for ORMatch and provides the application deadline date for each residency.
 Please note that application deadline dates are subject to change.

 Consult the ASCO Residency Directory for information about the residency, its application procedures, and any supplemental material that is required for an application.

 Tip: As soon as you find a program of interest, add the residency to your list of pending applications in the NMS Match System.
-The Program Coordinator will be notified of your interest and will have access to your contact information so they can reach out to you with information about their residency, if they choose to do so.
+The Program Coordinator will be notified of your interest and will have access to your contact information, even before you submit your application, so they can reach out to you with information about their residency, if they choose to do so.

 Other Sources of Information on Optometry Residency Sites